Isauria: Later

 The ruins of Isaura Palaea are mainly remarkable for their fine situation, fortifications and tombs.
 Those of Isaura Nea have disappeared, but numerous inscriptions and many sculpture stelae, built into the houses of Dorla, prove the site.
 It was the latter, and not the former town, that Servilius reduced by cutting off the water supply.
 J. R. S. Sterrett explored in the highland of Isauria in 1885 but it was not exhaustive.
 The site was identified by W. M. Ramsay in 1901.

 Ramsay discovered there more than fifty Greek inscriptions, the greater number Christian, as well as magnificent tombs.
 These monuments date from the third, fourth, and fifth centuries.

 Ecclesiastical history

 It is argued that Paul evangelised in Claudiopolis, the only Roman colony in the region by that time.

 The Isaurian church was originally under the authority of the Patriarch of Antioch, but was attached to the Patriarch of Constantinople in the late 7th or early 8th century.

-Because Aetius, fl 451. is called in inscriptions bishop of Isauropolis and Isaura Palaea and as no Notitia episcopatuum makes mention of Isaura, or Isauropolis, Ramsay supposes that the Diocese of Isaura Nova was early joined with that of Leontopolis, the more recent name of Isaura Palaea which is mentioned in all the "Notitiae".
+Because Aetius (fl 451) is called in inscriptions bishop of Isauropolis and Isaura Palaea, and as no Notitia episcopatuum makes mention of Isaura, or Isauropolis, Ramsay supposes that the Diocese of Isaura Nova was early joined with that of Leontopolis, the more recent name of Isaura Palaea, mentioned in all the "Notitiae".